-Coat Care: You will need a brush and a comb.
-Gently comb and brush against the direction of the coat to remove the undercoat, then finish by brushing with the direction of the coat.
-A flea comb is also recommended.
+Coat Care: You will need a brush, a comb, and a flea comb.
+For breeds with a thicker coat, gently comb and brush against the direction of the coat to remove the undercoat; finish by brushing with the direction of the coat.
 Your veterinarian or groomer can help with further instruction.
+Older dogs may develop lumps and bumps under or on the skin.
+Take extra care when brushing over these areas and report any new lumps or bumps to the veterinarian.

-Nail Care: You will need nail clippers.
-The nails grow continuously and need to be cut regularly.
+Nail Care: You will need nail clippers (see diagram).
+The nails grow continuously.
+Some dogs wear their nails down, but most need regular trimming.
 Check them once per week to determine if a trim is due.

 The pink area inside the nail is called the quick and contains the blood supply and nerves.
-Since your cat's nails are retractable, you need to gently push up on the toe pad to completely reveal nail for trimming.
+You DO NOT want to cut into this area as it will cause bleeding and pain.
+If your dog's nails are black, you will have to use a white nail as a guide to determine where the guick is.